Andrea1999Broglia/ASTRID-reactor-fuel-pin-design/Results report.md

 ![alt text](image.png)

 As shown, the cladding midwall temperature limit of 620°C is respected since it is not reached in the hottest point of the whole cladding.
 The same can't be said about the fuel, since the 2400°C threshold is exceeded at the inner surface of the fuel.
-Still, the cold geometry is not a realistic representation but it is only worth displying since it is easy to implement and consists of a first step towards more proper approaches.
+Still, the cold geometry is not a realistic representation, but it is only worth displaying since it is easy to implement and consists of a first step towards more proper approaches.
 Moreover, a less approximate radial analysis of the temperature profile (developed in the axial point with higher inner fuel temperature) shows that, even in cold geometry, the axial analysis overestimates the maximum inner temperature.

 ![alt text](image-1.png)